adbrei/qfl-research-source/content/posts/post6/index.md

 #### Conceptual View of FL
 FL is like a federation of states in which a group of partially self-governing states are joined by an overarching form of governance.
 It is a system of edge devices that individually collect data to train personalized algorithms that are periodically collected to refine an overarching algorithm which is then redistributed.

 FL is a type of distributed learning but is different than High Performance Computing (HPC).
-The motivation behind HPC is to "spread out" a collection of data across multiple machines to reduce time required for learning.
-FL attempts to reach data from multiple machines, regardless of location, to train its algorithm.
-Since different types of machines have disjoint data, FL must account for non-IID data.
+The motivation behind HPC is to "spread out" data across multiple machines to reduce time required for learning.
+Meanwhile FL attempts to reach data from multiple machines, regardless of location, to train its algorithm.
+Since different types of machines have disjoint data, FL must account for [non-IID data](https://xzhu0027.gitbook.io/blog/ml-system/sys-ml-index/learning-from-non-iid-data).

 #### FL Architecture and Process
 FL has a curator (the central server) that is in charge of the main training algorithm and coordinating activities with its network of (potentially millions of) edge devices.